Operation Boxer: Boxer 1

-"Boxer 1" commenced at 14:00 on Sunday, July 20, 1969, with a strike by a pair of 117 Squadron Mirages against an SA-2 battery west of Port Said.
+"Boxer 1" commenced at 14:00 pm on Sunday, July 20, 1969, with a strike by a pair of 117 Squadron Mirages against an SA-2 battery west of Port Said.
 Once the two had disabled the battery's "Fan Song" acquisition radar, the rest of its installations were then destroyed by 109 Squadron Skyhawks.
 With Egyptian air defences thus weakened, Israeli Air Force squadrons proceeded to attack Egyptian positions throughout the sector.
 Attacking aircraft included additional Skyhawks from 109, 102 and 115 Squadrons, Dassault Super Mysteres from 105 Squadron, Dassault Mysteres from 116 Squadron, 113 Squadron Dassault Ouragans and 110 Squadron Sud-Ouest Vautours.
-By 17:00, the IAF had undertaken 171 sorties and dropped some 200 tons of explosives.
+By 17:00 pm, the IAF had undertaken 171 sorties and dropped some 200 tons of explosives.

 Having caught Egypt by surprise, Israeli strikes went unchallenged by the Egyptian Air Force.
 As these were winding down, however, the EAF launched its own assault on Israeli strongholds along the eastern bank of the Canal.
 Sixty Egyptian aircraft took part in these strikes, carried out by MiG-17 and Su-7 strike aircraft escorted by MiG-21 fighters.
 Six 101 Squadron Mirages were therefore scrambled from Rephidim and another pair from Hazor.
 In the ensuing battles Giora Yoeli and Giora Epstein managed to down a MiG-17 each, while Yiftah Spector also shot down a MiG-21, although at the cost of two Mirages, with Eitan Ben-Eliyahu and Eli Zohar bailing out of their stricken aircraft.
 Another MiG-17 fell prey to a MIM-23 Hawk battery and a Su-7 to anti-aircraft artillery.